-- 1 This function works when the key switch is not only ON or START position but also OFF position. - 2 Alarm sounds in 2 seconds from the driver's off the seat with the parking brake released. - 3 To release the function, the parking switch must be turned to ON (PARK) position. - When the key switch is OFF position, alarm will sound only for 30 seconds.
+- 1 This function works when the key switch is not only ON or START position but also OFF position. - 2 Alarm sounds in 2 seconds from the driver's off the seat with the parking brake released. - 3 To release the function, the parking brake switch must be placed to the LOCK position. - 4 When the start switch is OFF position, alarm will sound only for 30 seconds.